Where are the 2022 Winter Olympics? Location, dates, Opening Ceremony info, events - NBC Sports

 The 2022 Winter Olympics officially kick off with the Opening Ceremony on Friday, February 4, and run through Sunday, February 20 in Beijing, China.
 The Games will feature a total of 109 medal events across 15 sports–that’s seven more events since PyeongChang.
-Competition begins as early as Wednesday, February 2, with early rounds of curling.
+If you’ve missed any of the action, we’ve got you covered with the best moments from the 2022 Winter Olympics.
 Click here to find out how you can watch every single moment of the Beijing Winter Games on NBC and Peacock.

 RELATED: 2022 Winter Olympics – TV schedule, day-by-day viewing guide to the Beijing Winter Games